Mansipakhale10/OfficeDocs-MicrosoftSearch/MicrosoftSearch/crossover-browser.md

 ---
 # The Microsoft 365 Copilot extension for Copilot connectors

+> [!IMPORTANT]
+> This documentation is for preview customers only and is subject to change.
+Features described here may not be available in all regions and are not intended for production use.

 The Microsoft 365 Copilot extension is a browser add-on designed to enhance your Microsoft 365 Copilot search experience.
 It works by delivering personalized, highly relevant Copilot results from your work-related applications, directly within Microsoft 365 Copilot.

 This extension enables Copilot Search to enhance the relevance of third-party content, applications, and connectors, bridging the gap between Microsoft 365 and the non-Microsoft applications you use at work.